presicion25/Active-Directory-Configuration/README.md

 <h2>Quick Video Demonstrations of Deployment and Configuration</h2>

-1. Below I demonstrate an Install of Active Directroy on an Azure Virtual Machine
+1. Below I demonstrate an Install of Active Directory on an Azure Virtual Machine

 https://user-images.githubusercontent.com/105553606/223172483-2577b256-d80b-48b8-9e63-1666a8f90d37.mp4